 Heritage Paper provides packaging solutions for major consumer brands such as Clif Bar and Nordstrom.
 The company operates a 130,000-square-foot manufacturing facility in Livermore, California, and a 150,000-square-foot distribution center in Lathrop, California.
-Spacious facilities mean high electricity bills, and Heritage Vice President Michael Musgrave turned to solar power to lower the company’s operating costs.
+However, expansive facilities mean high electricity bills, so Heritage Vice President Michael Musgrave turned to a solar installation to lower the company’s operating costs.

 Sustainability and environmental stewardship are important to the company and its customers.
-100 percent of Heritage’s paper is recyclable, 75 percent of its paper is post-consumer waste, and 100 percent of its scrap is recycled.
-“We want to be as green a company as we can possibly be,” says Musgrave.
+All of Heritage’s paper is recyclable, 75 percent is post-consumer waste and 100 percent of its scrap is recycled.
+“We want to be as green a company as we can possibly be,” said Musgrave.

-Musgrave heard about SolarCity from a neighboring business, construction firm Mueller Nicholls, which tapped SolarCity to install a 59 kW solar array in the spring of 2008 and gave the company high marks for professionalism.
-Musgrave was himself impressed with SolarCity’s unique, full service approach, which includes financing, rebate administration, permit procurement, design, expert installation and even system monitoring after installation.
+Musgrave heard about SolarCity from a neighboring business, construction firm Mueller Nicholls, which had partnered with the company to install a 59 kW solar array and gave them high marks for professionalism.
+Musgrave was impressed with SolarCity’s unique, full-service approach, which includes financing, rebate administration, permit procurement, design, expert installation and even post-installation system monitoring.

-SolarCity installed a 528 kW solar system on Heritage Paper’s Livermore facility, reducing the company’s electricity bill for that building by 90 percent.
-SolarCity financed Heritage’s installation through its Power Purchase Agreement, allowing the company to put zero money down, and pay less for clean solar power than it previously paid for electricity from the power company.
+SolarCity installed a 528 kW solar system on Heritage Paper’s Livermore facility, reducing the company’s electricity bill for that building significantly.
+SolarCity financed Heritage’s installation through its Solar Service Agreement, enabling Heritage to put zero money down for their solar system.

 “With SolarCity, we’re now paying less than we previously paid for electricity from the utility,” Musgrave said.
 “This decision was a no-brainer for us.”